NCEA Mathematics Exam Review

 Numerous maths exams this month contained errors, and at all levels from NCEA Level 1 through to Scholarship.
-This NZ Herald article lists them:
+This NZ Herald article (sadly now behind a paywall) lists them:

 EXAM MISTAKES: